 Action Physics is a concept-based course for those students who are curious about the world (and the universe) around them.
 Topics such as motion, force, momentum, and energy will be explored through a hands-on project and lab based approach.
 The mechanics of simple machines, properties of matter, basic astronomy and gravity, will also be examined and discussed.
 Mathematical models of physics concepts will be limited to basic Algebra unless student readiness allows for the use of more advanced functions.
-The use of technology is embedded in laboratory content where the Vernier LabPro system is used to collect and analyze data.
+The use of technology is embedded in laboratory content where electronic sensors are used to collect and analyze data.

-Prerequisite: Open to Grades 10, 11, 12.
+Prerequisite: Passing grade in Algebra I (10th grade) or 11th/12th grade..
 Duration: Full Year.
 Credit: 1.0 Science.